sunpy/ndcube/joss_paper/paper.md

 a set of WCS transformations.
 The array can be any object that exposes `.dtype` and `.shape` attributes and can be sliced by the standard Python slicing API.
-Thus `NDCube` not only supports numpy arrays but also others such as dask for distributed computing [@dask], cupy for GPU operations [@cupy], etc.
+Thus `NDCube` not only supports NumPy arrays but also others such as Dask for distributed computing [@dask], CuPy for GPU operations [@cupy], and others.
-`NDCube` leverages the AstroPy WCS API for interacting with and manipulating the WCS transformations.
+`NDCube` leverages the Astropy WCS API for interacting with and manipulating the WCS transformations.
-This means `NDCube` can support any WCS implementation, e.g. FITS-WCS, gWCS, etc., so long as it's supplied in an AstroPy-WCS-API-compliant object.
+This means `NDCube` can support any WCS implementation (e.g. FITS-WCS, gWCS, and others), so long as it's supplied in an Astropy-WCS-API-compliant object.
 The components of an `NDCube` are supplied by the following keyword arguments and accessed via attributes of the same name.

 - `data`: The data array.
 (Required)
 - `wcs`: The primary set of coordinate transformations.
 (Required)
-- `uncertainty`: an `astropy.nddata.NDUncertainty` object giving the uncertainty of each element in the data array., optional
+- `uncertainty`: an `astropy.nddata.NDUncertainty` object giving the uncertainty of each element in the data array.
+(Optional)
-- `mask`: a boolean array denoting which elements of the data array are reliable., optional A `True` value implies the data is masked, i.e. unreliable., optional
+- `mask`: a boolean array denoting which elements of the data array are reliable.
+A `True` value implies the data is masked, or unreliable.
+(Optional)
-- `meta`: an object for storing metadata, e.g. a Python dictionary., optional
+- `meta`: an object for storing metadata, (e.g. a Python dictionary).
+(Optional)
-- `unit`: the unit of the data., optional
+- `unit`: the unit of the data.
+(Optional)

 `NDCube` also supports additional coordinate information.
 See the subsection on Coordinate Classes.
-`NDCube` provides several analysis methods such as slicing (by array indices), cropping (by real world coordinates), reprojecting to new WCS transformations, visualization, rebinning data, arithmetic operations, and more.
+`NDCube` provides several analysis methods such as slicing (by array indices), cropping (by real-world coordinates), reprojecting to new WCS transformations, visualization, rebinning data, arithmetic operations, and more.
 All these methods manipulate the data, coordinates, and supporting data (e.g. uncertainties) simultaneously and self-consistently.